Sampson From Romeo And Juliet

 Sampson's Actions: A Catalyst for Violence

 Sampson's opening lines are immediately provocative.
 His boasts about biting his thumb at the Montagues, a gesture of defiance, immediately establish his aggressive nature.
 This isn't simply playful antagonism; it's a calculated act designed to provoke a fight.
 He actively seeks conflict, fueled by his loyalty to the Capulets and the ingrained animosity towards their rivals.
-His comments, such as "I will bite my thumb at them; which is a disgrace to them, if they bear it" reveal a deliberate attempt to incite a confrontation.
-His understanding of the social codes of violence, using seemingly small gestures to escalate a situation, demonstrates a calculated ruthlessness.
+Also, his comments, such as "I will bite my thumb at them; which is a disgrace to them, if they bear it" reveal a deliberate attempt to incite a confrontation.
+Also, his understanding of the social codes of violence, using seemingly small gestures to escalate a situation, demonstrates a calculated ruthlessness.
 He is not simply reacting; he is actively participating in the creation of violence.

 Sampson's Motivation: Loyalty and Social Conditioning